Nightmare Fuel: The Animatrix

 - As well, the scenes of what else B1-66ER had done before that (stomped his dogs to death and murdered various other people).

 - There was the battle scene where a soldier has the front of his mecha unit ripped open by a Sentinel robot, which coils its tentacles around his torso and rips him out, leaving his arms and legs strapped into the mecha.
 The worst part is way the man is screaming "God help me!
 GOD HELP ME!!!" right up to the last moment.

 - Heck, everything about the war is horrific - it's viscerally presented and unblinking in its portrayal about how pants-shittingly terrifying and violent it was.

-- The last scenes where people are being surgically operated and experimented on by machines while awake.
+- The last scenes where Prisoners of War are being surgically operated and experimented on by machines while awake.